 The WSN area of interest is, in a first step, divided into regular homogeneous subregions using a divide-and-conquer algorithm.
 In a second step our protocol will be executed in a distributed way in each subregion simultaneously to schedule nodes' activities for one sensing period.
+In the study, sensors are assumed to be deployed almost uniformly over the region.
+The regular subdivision is made such that the number of hops between any pairs of sensors inside a subregion is less than or equal to 3.

 As shown in Figure 4, node activity scheduling is produced by our protocol in a periodic manner.
 Each period is divided into 4 stages: Information (INFO) Exchange, Leader Election, Decision (the result of an optimization problem), and Sensing.
 For each period there is exactly one set cover responsible for the sensing task.
 Protocols based on a periodic scheme, like PeCO, are more robust against an unexpected node failure.
 On the one hand, if a node failure is discovered before taking the decision, the corresponding sensor node will not be considered by the optimization algorithm.
 On the other hand, if the sensor failure happens after the decision, the sensing task of the network will be temporarily affected: only during the period of sensing until a new period starts, since a new set cover will take charge of the sensing task in the next period.
 The energy consumption and some other constraints can easily be taken into account since the sensors can update and then exchange their information (including their residual energy) at the beginning of each period.
 However, the pre-sensing phases (INFO Exchange, Leader Election, and Decision) are energy consuming, even for nodes that will not join the set cover to monitor the area.
+Sensing period duration is adapted according to the QoS requirements of the application.